-Penalty Throw: A 7 meter throw.
+- Penalty Throw: A nine-meter throw.
 The thrower has a shot with only the goalie in the way.
 Besides the thrower, all other players must stand behind the free-throw line.

-In handball, coaches manage their teams substitutions, formations, and plays.
+In handball, coaches manage their team’s substitutions, formations, and plays.
 The majority of professional coaches are retired players.
-This allows coaches to relate to players and understand their perspective.
+This allows coaches to relate to players and understand their perspectives.
 Different coaches have different strategies and tactics.
-Some may encourage an aggressive offense while others may focus on a strong or rough defense.
+Some may encourage an aggressive offense, while others may focus on a strong or rough defense.
 The coach is responsible for ensuring that each player understands the style in which the team will play.

 Skills and Techniques

 The main skills in handball include throwing, catching, running, and agility.
 Throughout handball, the majority of players use similar techniques.
 When throwing, players may alter arm angles in order to put spin on the ball.
 Players can also jump and shoot the ball to try and get leverage on their throws.
 When catching the ball, players can choose to use one or two hands.
 Players may attempt to use evasive moves to try and get open to shoot or pass the ball.